-- He or she must not make to or receive from Investcorp Bank more than 31,000 BD (excluding Directors' remuneration and earnings from investments or deposits) (the 'Payment Threshold'); - He or she must not own more than a 10% share in an entity that made to or received from Investcorp Bank an amount in excess of the Payment Threshold; - He or she must not act as general partner, director, manager or officer of a partnership or company that made to or received from Investcorp Bank an amount in excess of the Payment Threshold; - He or she must not have any significant contractual or business relationship with Investcorp Bank which could be seen to materially interfere with his or her capacity to act in an independent manner; - He or she must not own directly or indirectly (including ownership by any family member or related person, which means spouse, father, mother, son(s) or daughter(s)) 5% or more of the shares of any class of Investcorp Bank; - He or she must not be engaged directly or indirectly as an auditor or professional adviser for Investcorp Bank; and - He or she must not be an associate of a Director or a member of senior management of Investcorp Bank.
+- He or she must not make to or receive from Investcorp Bank more than BD 31,000 (excluding Directors' remuneration and earnings from investments or deposits) (the 'Payment Threshold'); - He or she must not own more than a 10% share in an entity that made to or received from Investcorp Bank an amount in excess of the Payment Threshold; - He or she must not act as general partner, director, manager or officer of a partnership or company that made to or received from Investcorp Bank an amount in excess of the Payment Threshold; - He or she must not have any significant contractual or business relationship with Investcorp Bank which could be seen to materially interfere with his or her capacity to act in an independent manner; - He or she must not own directly or indirectly (including ownership by any family member or related person, which means spouse, father, mother, son(s) or daughter(s)) 5% or more of the shares of any class of Investcorp Bank; - He or she must not be engaged directly or indirectly as an auditor or professional adviser for Investcorp Bank; and - He or she must not be an associate of a Director or a member of senior management of Investcorp Bank.

-The Corporate Governance Committee and the Board of Directors, have determined most recently at meetings held on April 4, 2016 and April 27, 2016, respectively, that each Director other than H.E.
+The Corporate Governance Committee and the Board of Directors have determined most recently at meetings held on April 3, 2017 and April 26, 2017, respectively, that each Director other than H.E.
 Alardhi and Mr. Kirdar is independent.

 H.E.
-Alardhi is employed by Investcorp Bank as its Executive Chairman.
+Alardhi is employed by Investcorp Bank as its Executive Chairman and received variable remuneration awards from Investcorp Bank during Fiscal Year 2017 in respect of his employment.

-Mr. Kirdar received variable remuneration awards from Investcorp Bank during Fiscal Year 2016 in respect of his employment as the Executive Chairman and Chief Executive Officer of Investcorp Bank in Fiscal Year 2015.
-These awards exceed the Payment Threshold.
-In addition, as referred to below, Investcorp Bank has entered into a consulting agreement with Mr. Kirdar, and Mr. Kirdar is entitled to certain post-retirement benefits.
+Mr. Kirdar has entered into a consulting agreement with Investcorp Bank, and he is entitled to certain post-retirement benefits.
 Mr. Kirdar also continues to hold interests in Investcorp Group share-linked remuneration programs that were awarded to him when he was employed by Investcorp Bank.
 The foregoing arrangements have resulted or will result in payments to Mr. Kirdar or for his benefit in excess of the Payment Threshold.